-Procedures, protocols and positioning techniques used in the evaluation of the human breast are discussed in this course.
+Procedures, protocols, and positioning techniques used in the evaluation of the human breast are discussed in this course.
 Variations from normal procedures required to accommodate patients with special needs are also presented and discussed.

-Content includes positioning terminology, patient comfort requirements, special cases including reconstructed, irradiated and the presence of prosthetic accessories; magnification, cone down views and other procedures considered non-invasive.
+Content includes positioning terminology, patient comfort requirements; special cases including reconstructed, irradiated, and the presence of prosthetic accessories; magnification; cone down views; and other procedures considered non-invasive.
 Skills in patient care and education related to the care and of the human breast are included in this course.

-MA 402 Anatomy, Physiology and Pathology of the Breast 2 Credits
+MA 402 Anatomy, Physiology and Pathology of the Breast

-This course offers the student the opportunity to acquire concepts related to the anatomy, physiology and pathology of conditions related to the female and male breast.
-Content includes breast development and tissue composition, normal and abnormal variations, benign and malignant conditions and the visualization of these changes as they are presented in a mammography or sonomammography image.
-Changes in the breast tissue due to surgical or pathologic processes are discussed.
+This course offers the student the opportunity to acquire concepts related to the anatomy, physiology, and pathology of conditions related to the female and male breast.
+Content includes breast development and tissue composition, normal and abnormal variations, benign and malignant conditions, and the visualization of these changes as they are presented in a mammographic image.
+Changes in the breast tissue due to surgical or pathologic processes are also discussed.

-MA 403 Physics and Quality Assurance in Mammography 3 Credits
+MA 403 Physics and Quality Assurance in Mammography

-This course covers the basic concepts of radiation physics related to Mammography, such as: special equipment requirements, construction standards recommended by the FDA for mammography units, exposure factors, radiation interaction with breast tissue, maximum permissible doses, collimation, developing process, final image evaluation, operation and maintenance of accessories used in mammography.
-The students are able to recognize, develop and implement a quality assurance program of the mammography unit.
+This course covers the basic concepts of radiation physics related to mammography, such as: special equipment requirements, construction standards recommended by the FDA for mammography units, exposure factors, radiation interaction with breast tissue, maximum permissible doses, collimation, developing process, final image evaluation, operation, and maintenance of accessories used in mammography.
+The students are able to recognize, develop, and implement a quality assurance/control program of the mammography unit.

-MA 404 Operational and Clinical Fundamentals of Sonomammography , 3 Credits
+MA 404 Operational and Clinical Fundamentals of Sonomammography

 This course comprises the basic concepts of physics, terminology, operation and instrumentation, and scanning protocols in the use of ultrasound for the evaluation and diagnosis of breast conditions.
 Normal anatomy, image artifacts, and interventional procedures of the breast using this modality are presented and discussed.
-Laboratory sessions are used to familiarize students with the sonomammography procedures and for them to acquire skills in scanning protocols, tissue recognition, and equipment adjustment.
+Laboratory sessions are used to familiarize students with the sonomammography procedures.

-MA 405 Clinical Practice and Research 3 Credits
+MA 405 Clinical Practice and Research

 Clinical experience in which the student implements all concepts learned in the didactic courses.
-As students advance in the clinical experience, they develop competencies for the correct performance of mammography and sonomammography procedures and acquire competencies in special procedures.
+As students advance in the clinical experience, they develop competencies for the correct performance of mammography procedures and acquire competencies in special procedures.
 As part of the clinical experience, the student must do a research project related to the field of breast health and imaging, in which he/she will deal with: defining a problem or situation, literature search, data acquisition and analysis, and problem solving.

-Clinical practice is performed based on the development of a clinical portfolio and not on clinical hours.
-Clinical evaluation includes: interpreting medical orders, analysis of patient medical history; patient care and orientation; and competencies in positioning, communication, equipment handling, film critique and quality control procedures.
+The student is required to complete 160 hours of clinical practice and the development of a clinical portfolio.
+Clinical evaluation includes: interpreting medical orders, analysis of patient medical history, patient care and orientation, and competencies in positioning, communication, equipment handling, film critique, and quality control procedures.
 Students are required to procure and secure a clinical practice site.
-Students already working in Mammography will be required to support and document their daily work to validate these experiences.
+Students already working in mammography will be required to support and document their daily work to validate these experiences.